 Analysts often use chi-squared tests to determine whether data fit a theoretical distribution and whether categorical variables are independent.
 For these tests, when the chi-squared value exceeds the critical threshold, you have sufficient evidence to conclude that the data do not follow the distribution or that the categorical variables are dependent.
 The chi-squared value either reaches this threshold or it does not.
 For all values below the threshold, you fail to reject the null hypothesis.
 There is no other interpretation for very low chi-squared values.
 Hence, these tests are one-tailed by their nature.

-When a one-tailed version of the test is the only meaningful possibility, statistical software won’t ask you to make a choice.
+When a one-tailed version of the test is the only meaningful possibility, statistical software won’t ask you to make a choose.
 That’s why you’ll never need to choose between a one or two-tailed ANOVA F-test or chi-square tests.

 In some cases, the nature of the test itself requires using a one-sided methodology, and it does not depend on the study area.

-It Is Possible for Effects to Occur in Only One Direction
+Effects can Occur in Only One Direction

 For some study areas, the effect can exist in only one direction.
 It simply can’t exist in the other direction.
 To make this determination, you need to use your subject-area knowledge and understanding of physical limitations.
 In this case, if there were a difference in the untested direction, you would attribute it to random error regardless of how large it is.
 In other words, only chance can produce an observed effect in the other direction.
 If you have even the smallest notion that an observed effect in the other direction could be a real effect rather than random error, use a two-tailed test.